osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 **UBR 1742 (November 2024 GA build) represents the last fully validated baseline prior to this structural change.** This writeup documents that boundary.

+A community-developed alternative, [LsaParser (KvcForensic)](https://github.com/wesmar/KvcForensic), uses a scoring-based layout detector (`DetectSessionFieldLayout`) that probes candidate struct offsets dynamically against live memory content rather than relying on hardcoded signatures.
+It is reported to handle post-1742 builds including 26100.32370+.
+For researchers working at higher patch levels where pypykatz fails, this is the current viable alternative.

 ---

 ## References